 By default, VirtualBox keeps all sources of time visible to the guest synchronized to a single time source, the monotonic host time.
-This reflects the assumptions of many guest operating systems, which expect all time sources to reflect "wall clock" time.
-In special circumstances it may be useful however to make the TSC (time stamp counter) in the guest reflect the time actually spent executing the guest.
+This reflects the assumptions of many

 This special TSC handling mode can be enabled on a per-VM basis, and for best results must be used only in combination with hardware virtualization.
 To enable this mode use the following command: